moby/moby/man/docker-daemon.8.md

 **-p**, **--pidfile**=""
   Path to use for daemon PID file.
 Default is `/var/run/docker.pid`

+**--raw-logs**=*false*
+  When set to `true`, this the daemon will always output logs in full timestamp format without ANSI coloring.
+When set to `false` (the default), the daemon will try to output condensed, colorized logs when it detects that it is running inside a terminal.

 **--registry-mirror**=*<scheme>://<host>*
   Prepend a registry mirror to be used for image pulls.
 May be specified multiple times.